Diners get to experience more than 30 Hanoi culinary stalls - Photo: DANG KHUONG

 Rice rolls made on the spot, Van Dinh duck sausage "sold out"

-In a space filled with fragrance, each dish stimulates and attracts passersby.
+In a space filled with aroma, each dish stimulates and attracts passersby.
 However, there are quite a few dishes that have "sold out" very early.

 Thanh Tri rice rolls

-The banh cuon stall is one of the places where artisans have to work non-stop because of the long line of customers waiting.
+The banh cuon counter is one of the places where the artisans have to work non-stop because of the long line of customers waiting.

 Diners enjoy watching the process of making a plate of banh cuon - Photo: DANG KHUONG